 Dynamics are tough mics.
 They can get hit by drumsticks, dropped on stage, and even survive a fall from a helicopter – twice.

 They can take the wear and tear of a home studio – and then some.

-Dynamic mics are not particularly sensitive, which makes them perfect for loud sources.
+Dynamic microphones aren’t particularly sensitive, which makes them perfect for loud sources.
 This is why you often see them on snare drums and guitar amps.

 Because they’re insensitive, they’re very versatile.
 Dynamic mics are used on all kinds of sounds in the studio.

 And because they’re usually the cheapest of the mic types, they’re also easiest to stock up on.

 Dynamic microphones have a unidirectional pattern (otherwise known as a cardioid pattern – because it looks like a heart).
 This means that the mic picks up sound in the direction it is being pointed, and cancels out any sound coming from behind it.